tom67451/chrono-focus/README.md

 ## License

-This project is licensed under the MIT License – free to use, modify, and share!
+This project is licensed under the MIT License